-Full season cheer teams compete against other All Star teams both locally and nationally.
-The regular competition season runs December through March each year with teams attending between eight and ten events.
-During this time, some teams may earn a bid to various post-season competitions extending the season into April.
+Elite cheer teams compete against other All Star teams both locally and nationally.
+The regular competition season runs November through March each year with teams attending six to eight events.
+During this time, some teams may earn a bid to various post-season competitions extending the season into early May.

-Full season All Star Cheer practices 2 nights per week May to September along with an additional team tumbling session.
-Beginning in October, teams will add an additional practice each week until the close of the season.
+Full season elite teams practice two nights per week May through August along with an additional team tumbling session.
+Beginning in September, teams will add an additional practice each Sunday until the close of the season.
 Additional classes and clinics are available for those athletes wanting additional instruction on specific skills.

-All Star tiny cheer is for athletes ages 3-5 who are interested in learning the fundamentals of All Star cheerleading.
-Tiny cheer participants get the competition experience through exhibition opportunities at the same events as their older gym mates.
-The Tiny season runs May through March with weekly team practices that include basic jumps, dance, tumbling and stunting instruction.
+Novice cheer is for athletes who are interested in learning the fundamentals of All Star cheerleading.
+Novice cheer teams get the competition experience through exhibition opportunities at the same events as our elite and prep programs, however their is no team ranking.
+Athletes can learn and compete without the stress of a more competitive program.
+Weekly team practices involve learning a routine incorporating basic jumps, dance, tumbling and stunting instruction.
+Get the packet.

 We are very excited to offer a program for our friends in the special needs community.
-Participation on a Special Abilities team will provide the opportunity for challenged individuals to be physically active, set goals and make friends.
-Our regular season runs from June to March.
+Participation on Hearts provides the opportunity for challenged individuals to be physically active, set goals and make friends.
+Our regular season runs August through March.
 Practices are held once a week and led by USASF certified coaches as well as coaches specializing in the special needs population.

-In the special abilities program, we utilize Buddies.
-Buddies are athletes from other teams within the GymTyme program that are assigned to special abilities athletes to assist in teaching routines.
-Buddies attend all Special Abilities team practices and participate in all performances and competitions.
+In the cheer abilities program, we utilize Buddies.
+Buddies are athletes from other teams within the GymTyme program that are assigned to Hearts athletes to assist in teaching routines.
+Buddies attend all Hearts team practices and participate in all performances and competitions.
 In order to qualify as a Buddy, an athlete must be 11 years of age and have the maturity to handle the added commitment.

 For more information on our special abilities program, email email@example.com.